ezsystems/eztags/doc/UPGRADE.md

 # eZ Tags extension upgrade instructions

+## Upgrade from 2.0 to 2.1

+Unpack the downloaded package into the `extension` directory of your eZ Publish installation

+Regenerate autoload array by running the following from your eZ Publish root folder

+    php bin/php/ezpgenerateautoloads.php --extension

+or go to Setup -> Extensions and click the "Regenerate autoload arrays" button

+Run SQL upgrade script by using the following command from your eZ Publish root folder, replacing `user`, `password`, `host` and `database` with correct values and removing double quotes

+    mysql -u "user" -p"password" -h"host" "database" < extension/eztags/update/database/mysql/2.1/eztags-dbupdate-2.0-to-2.1.sql

+Clear all caches (from admin 'Setup' tab or from command line).

 ## Upgrade from 1.4 to 2.0

 Unpack the downloaded package into the `extension` directory of your eZ Publish installation